crawl/crawl/crawl-ref/docs/crawl_manual.rst

    in darkness underground.
 There, they developed their mental powers, evolving a natural gift for all forms of magic, and adapted physically to their new environment, becoming weaker and losing all colouration.
-They are poor at melee combat and physical defense, although they are capable at using bows and other ranged weapons.
+They are poor at melee combat and physical defence, although they are capable at using bows and other ranged weapons.

 Ogres (Og)